Technical diving books

 Closed Circuit | Open Sourced: Logic for the Design, Assembly, and Operations of an Integrated Life System- Michael Lombardi

 A seriously detailed look at all aspects of rebreather design and operation.
-Absolutely worth reading if you dive on a rebreather
+Absolutely worth reading if you dive on a rebreather.

 Books about famous diving locations or stories